 B03.01 Organizational Structure

 The current fleet of operating reactors was constructed pursuant to regulations contained in 10 CFR Part 50.
 The Office of Nuclear Reactor Regulation (NRR) is responsible for the oversight of reactor construction activities under 10 CFR Part 50.
 Similarly, NRR had responsibility for oversight of construction activities under 10 CFR Part 52, which was first issued in 1989.
 The industry expressed renewed interest in reactor construction in the late 1990’s and early 2000’s.
-As workload increased and to prepare for and manage future reactor and site licensing applications, the NRC established the Future Licensing Organization as a temporary organization in NRR in March 2001.
+As workload increased and to prepare for and manage future reactor and site licensing applications, the Nuclear Regulatory Commission (NRC) established the Future Licensing Organization as a temporary organization in NRR in March 2001.
 In July 2001, the NRC permanently established the organization as the New Reactor Licensing Project Office.

 On August 12, 2005, in SECY-05-0146, the staff proposed a reorganization of NRR to be in the best organizational (programmatic and technical) position to review new reactor license applications.
 In this proposal, which was approved by the Commission on August 25, 2005, the NRC created the Division of New Reactor Licensing to place greater organizational emphasis in this area.